fe2s/xap-spark/docs/xap-spark.md

 Spark cluster keeps intermediate chunks of data (RDD) in memory and if required rarely touches HDFS to checkpoint stateful computation, therefore it is able to process huge volumes of data at in-memory speed.
 However, in many cases the overall performance is limited by slow input and output data sources that are not able to stream and store data with in-memory speed.

+# Solution #

 In this pattern we address performance challenge by integrating Spark Streaming with XAP.
 XAP is used as a stream data source and scalable, fast, reliable persistent storage.

-As part of this integration pattern we demonstrate how to build application that consumes live stream of text and displays top 10 five-letter words over a sliding window in real-time.

-# Solution #

 ![alt tag](https://github.com/fe2s/xap-spark/blob/master/docs/images/high-level.jpg)